 As you can see, your eyes don’t know where to look and the logo is overpowered by text and colour.
 This is because the isolation area rule has not been followed and the text and coloured blocks are far too close.
 There is no room for the text to ‘breathe’!

 The positioning of a logo itself is not generally something that could go wrong, but let’s never say never.
 Usually, a logo orientation speaks for itself, but sometimes there’s an additional rule for where it should appear on a page within a layout.
 For example, a logo could have been designed to always be positioned at the top centre of a page, or at the bottom right corner etc. You get the picture.

 In logo guides, there are often suggestions of how NOT to use the logo too, almost like a dummies guide.
-See an example of this below.
+See an example of this to the right.

 Rule 3: Colour